By Maria Wiedner ¦ 07-08-2018

 - Part-time work schedules that are not detrimental to progression and access to top clients

-- Dispute resolution of harassment and discrimination claims that is less HR oriented and biased towards managers over staff
+- Dispute resolution in harassment and discrimination claims that is less HR oriented and less biased towards managers over staff and more supportive of staff

 - Parental leave, actively promoted and supported for both men and women